eltus/eltus-website/README.md

 **6.** Click the green "install" button.

-And now you have those 3 extensions installed.
+## And now you have those 3 extensions installed.
 You can also, do this using the vscode extension marketplace website.
+Here's how you do it.

+**1.** Open your web browser and search: "vscode extension marketplace".
+Click on the first link that appeared.

+**2.** Do the previous step from "Update: here's how to install all the vscode extensions from part 3!".
+Above (step 4, or number 4).

+**3.** Same with step 5 or number 5.

+**4.** Same with step 6 or number 6.

+**5.** Now once you have clicked the "install" button, the website will ask you to open the extension in VS Code.
+Click yes.

+**6.** Repeat step 6 from the previous section.

+And now you know how to install those 3 vscode extensions using the "vscode extension marketplace" website.